 If you’re thinking of creating a bird sanctuary, then thank you.
 Really, using your spare space in the backyard can help save birds every year and provide threatened birds with a safe stopping point.
 However, birds can’t read a “birds sleep here free” sign, and won’t understand just good intentions.
 In order to attract birds and provide safety for them, you’ll have to have a bird sanctuary.
 Learn how to landscape for a great bird sanctuary in just a few easy steps, and create a new home for wild birds.

-The very first thing you need to consider is whether you’ve got enough or the right trees.
-Trees provide a home and shelter to birds, and have branches where birds can create nests.
+The very first thing you need to attract birds is to consider whether you’ve got enough or the right trees.
+Trees provide a home and shelter for birds and have branches where birds can create nests.
 Certain trees and shrubs also help provide food to the birds, so they don’t have to rely only on birdseed or what they can find around your place.

 If you want to appeal to a certain bird, you can plant plants native to that bird’s habitat.
 Since you’re most likely trying to attract a local species of bird, rather than an African Peacock, the plants you choose should also be local, and grow well in your native soil and weather.
 These plants will help each other grow strong and won’t take over your yard.

 Finally, don’t forget the water.
-Birds need water just like we do, and if they can’t get a drink near your home, they won’t stay long enough to nest in your trees or pollinate your flowers.
+Birds need water just like we do.
+If they can’t get a drink near your home, they won’t stay long enough to nest in your trees or pollinate your flowers.
 For small yards and sanctuaries, just one small birdbath should be well enough.
-A great birdbath is only 1 to 3 inches deep, and will have a rough bottom for the birds to grip onto.
+A great birdbath is only 1 to 3 inches deep and will have a rough bottom for the birds to grip onto.

 They’re more likely to come back if they don’t slip and slide around.
 If you have a larger budget or a larger sanctuary, find some bigger birdbaths, or make your own, and make sure to leave them near your trees.
-Birds will move from the trees and their nests to take a bath or get a drink, and will be able to fly back up to the trees if they’re scared.
-Make sure to avoid placing your birdbaths near any shrubs, since your neighbor’s cat might use that as a pouncing point!
+Birds will move from the trees and their nests to take a bath or get a drink.
+They need to be able to fly back up to the trees if they’re scared.
+Make sure to avoid placing your birdbaths near any shrubs.
+Your neighbor’s cat might be able to use that as a pouncing point!